onurkose/vue-auth/README.md

 # Vue Auth

-Forked from websanova/vue-auth and used as a boilerplate to implement Laravel Passport specific features.
+Forked from websanova/vue-auth and used as a boilerplate to implement Laravel Passport and Quasar Framework specific features.

 This version does:
 * Stores access_token, refresh_token and expires_in (by converting to expireDate)